mateuszstompor/AsyncTCP/README.md

 -(void)newClientHasConnected: (Connection*) connection {
     // Handle the connection here somehow
 }
+-(void)clientHasDisconnected: (Connection*) connection {
+    // Ivoked when a client disconnected or the connection hung }
 @end
 ```
 One additional step to make is to implement `ConnectionDelegate` protocol.
 It is an interface which lets you receive a notification when data is received or connection's state updated.